bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 fn generic<T: Debug>(a: T) { println!("{:?}", a) }
 ```

 That's nice and simple.
 But here's the thing, Generics are just other parameters to the function, TypeParameters.
 By using the term *parameter*, it helps with understanding more complex use cases.
-For example, if you want to cast one variable from one type to another you do this:
+For example, if you want to cast one variable from one type to another you do this with traditional values:

 ```rust
 // Cast the 32 bit number, 128 to an 8 bit number